noureen777/Prediction_of_Medicine_Stock-Out_Risk/README.md

 # credit-risk-prediction
-Machine Learning project for credit risk prediction using real-world research data.
+Machine Learning project for the prediction of medicine stockout risk credit risk.